AndresCuervo/2018.cwervo.com/README.md

+# This is an archival version of this website/repo!

 This is my personal website http://cwervo.com

-Note: `copy-files.sh` copies files from Reagent to `/docs`, but you can use Make commands instead:

 - Use `make` or `make build` to copy files from reagent into `/docs` to be hosted on Github on next push.
 - Use `make serve` to preview the site